 - sex-favorable, meaning they desire and enjoy sex

-People might feel one way about sex their entire lives, while other people might fluctuate between these different experiences.
+Some people might feel one consistent way about sex their entire lives, while others might fluctuate between these different experiences.

-Again, every person is unique, and what one asexual or graysexual enjoys might not be what another person enjoys.
+Again, everyone is unique, and what one asexual or graysexual person enjoys might not be what another person enjoys.

 There’s no test that determines whether you’re asexual or graysexual.